samuelgagnon/MathEnJeu/README.md

 - questions storage : ./question_png/'question_file_name'/1.png
 - The database SQL file must be placed in /database.
 - If the file name is, for example, 'mathamaze2.sql', make sure to update the docker-entrypoint-initdb command in /database/Dockerfile for 'ADD mathamaze2.sql /docker-entrypoint-initdb.d'.
+- The SQL file is only executed when the database Docker container is created the first time.
+You can completely delete the container and recreate it afterward to force the execution of the SQL file.
+Make sure to create an SQL dump of your current database before doing so if you don't want to lose any data or structure changes.

 ### Compiles and run for docker (app works on port 8080 and database on port 3306)